Women's health clinic

 • Changes in menstrual cycles or sexual desire.

-Because these symptoms can stem from more than one hormone imbalance, simply adjusting thyroid medication is not always enough.
-That is when taking a broader look at your overall hormone picture becomes important.
+Because these symptoms can stem from more than one underlying issue, simply adjusting thyroid medication is not always enough.
+Many of these same warning signs show up with an underactive or imbalanced thyroid that needs a closer look, so taking a broader look at your overall hormone picture becomes important.

 What a Comprehensive Hormone Panel May Include